Determine Your Estate Needs

 Create Your Estate Plan Using a Legal Document Preparer

 As mentioned above, a great way to save money preparing your estate is to use the services of a legal document preparer.
-Calfornia Estate planning does not require you to hire a large fancy law firm.
-A legal document preparer using attorney estate software will give similar results as an attorney.
+California Estate planning does not require you to hire a large fancy law firm.
+A legal document preparer using attorney estate software will give similar results like an attorney.

 A People’s Choice offers complete, flat-fee estate packages for couples and individuals.
 Our packages include the same documents attorneys prepare for their estate clients.
 Remember, however, when working with a legal document preparer, make sure you are certain with your decisions.
 Keep in mind, a legal document assistant cannot give you legal advice.